zextras/tech-doc/source/carbonio/_admin/auth.rst

 .. code:: bash

-   zxsuite auth saml import example.com URL  https://my-saml-provider.org/simplesaml/saml/idp/metadata.php
+   # carbonio auth saml import example.com URL  https://my-saml-provider.org/simplesaml/saml/idp/metadata.php

 .. note:: The URL supplied by the SAML IDP for an unsecured connection may be slight different from the previous one, like in our example.

 .. code:: bash

-   zxsuite auth saml import example.com url https://localidp.local.loc/app/xxxxxxxxxxxxxxx/sso/saml/metadata allow_unsecure true
+   # carbonio auth saml import example.com url https://localidp.local.loc/app/xxxxxxxxxxxxxxx/sso/saml/metadata allow_unsecure true

 You are now DONE!
 You can see the :bdg-primary-line:`LOGIN SAML` button on the login page.